CosmicToast/jurl/README.md

 # => ...
 ```

-Here are a few basic examples of the pipeline API.
+Here are a few basic examples of the pipeline API:
 ```janet
 # prepare and execute a GET to pie.dev/get
 ((http :get "https://pie.dev/get"))